 Beef Brain Recipe

-Some people may consider the consumption of animal brain to be gross and insane.
-But let me assure you, once you try brain that has been properly prepared, you will change your mind completely.
+Some people may consider the consumption of animal brains to be gross and insane, but trust me—once you try brain that has been properly prepared, you will change your mind completely.

 With the first bite, you will experience the aroma and the striking union of flavours.
-It is like a flavour explosion in your mouth that you will either adore—or never want to taste again.
+It is a taste that you will either adore or never want to taste again.
 You will either love it or loathe it.

 One reason I like this recipe is that during the initial five steps, you still can change your mind and create a completely different dish (such as the pasta dish shown above).